 The streetscape is somewhat inconsistent in appearance along Main Street and the adjacent side streets.
-Parts of Main Street have granite curbing, concrete sidewalks with pavers and / or landscape esplanades and street trees while others have only hot mix asphalt curbing and sidewalks.
+Parts of Main Street have granite curbing, concrete sidewalks with pavers and / or landscape esplanades and street trees while others have only bituminous curbing and sidewalks.